 Gaining body fat is, in most cases, undesirable.
 It doesn’t look appealing, and it weighs us down, slowing our performance.
 In some cases, it even causes illnesses that are associated with obesity.
-In this article, we will touch on how our body stores fat, and why does it happen. ?
+In this article, we will touch on how our body stores fat, hyperplasia vs hypertrophy style.

 Fat cell hyperplasia is a process that results in more fat cells.
 This method of obtaining body fat is characteristic of the female population.
 In men, however, it is hypertrophy of fat cells, where the larger size of already existing fat cells occurs.